GLOBAL MARKETS-U.S. tax cut worries dent hopes of longest winning run in 14 years

 Some also focused on fallout from Democrat wins in regional U.S. elections this week as a signal for next year’s mid-term congressional elections for President Donald Trump.

 Oil prices steadied just below two-year highs, supported by supply cuts by major exporters, but analysts said the market could be vulnerable to a sell-off after several months of gains.
-U.S. crude rose 0.58 percent to $57.14 per barrel and Brent was last at $63.88, up 0.61 percent.
+U.S. crude rose 0.81 percent to $57.27 per barrel and Brent was last at $64.00, up 0.8 percent on the day.

-Cryptocurrency bitcoin skidded about 3.5 percent after being down almost 5 percent.
+Cryptocurrency bitcoin skidded about 3 percent but not before dipping almost 5 percent.

 It had hit a record high just shy of $8,000 on Wednesday after a coalition of developers and investors suspended a software upgrade planned for next Thursday that could have split the digital currency in two.
-(Additional reporting by Shinichi Saoshiro; Editing by Dan Grebler and James Dalgleish)
+(Additional reporting by Shinichi Saoshiro; Editing by Bernadette Baum and Dan Grebler)